Greenstand/treetracker-decisions/0006-regression-testing.md

 ## Context and Problem Statement

-Manual regression tests are needed for some frontend features that do not have automated testing yet.
+Manual regression tests are needed for some frontend features that do not have automated testing yet, in particular integration tests.
 Regression tests need to be defined in a standard format, and a process is needed for systematically performing these tests for the QC team.

 ## Decision Drivers <!-- optional -->